 A. Differences in family roles that can hinder a woman's ability to access, enter, and complete drug abuse treatment.

-B. The CRAFT approach advises family members to ignore him or her.
+B. to ignore him or her.

 C.Family therapy skills in Phase 1.
 Family therapy skills (Bowenian family-of-origin work; inner child work; structural family therapy) are more appropriate in Phase 2.
 Couple therapy skills, intimacy and relationships, are more appropriate in Phase 3.

 D.The areas that organize MDFT are (a) the adolescent, (b) the parent(s) and other family members, (c) family interactional patterns, and (d) extrafamilial systems of influence

 E. 1) they have the opportunity to learn about addiction and its physical, psychological, and emotional effects 2) helps them identify relapse warning signs, support efforts to remain abstinent, and achieve some control over the recovery process and 3) gives family members the opportunity to heal any emotional pain they may have experienced as a result of the addict's substance abuse history.

 F. 1) difficulty recruiting high-risk parents 2) short-term programs (8-10sessions) are unlikely to succeed.
 High-risk parents may require twice as many hours of training as parents from the general population to achieve the same level of change in their own and their children's behavior 3) parent training alone may not be potent enough to produce substantial, lasting changes in parents' and children's behaviors, especially among high-risk families

 G. 1)unfamiliarity with effective methods for detection 2) assessment, and early intervention with families 3) time constraints 4) lack of financial incentives 5) lack of adequate training in the essential knowledge and skills and 6) lack of support from other professionals